FAIRmat-NFDI/pynxtools-stm/docs/tutorial/nomad-tutorial.md

-# How to upload STM as well as STS data into NOMAD
+# Upload your data in NOMAD

 !!! warning "Attention"
     This part is on progress.